Mass Update is a very powerful tool that can update attributes for large groups of trees to one new value.

 Topics covered in this tutorial:

-- Preparing Data for the Mass Updater.
+• Preparing Data for the Mass Updater

-- How to Mass Update.
+• How to access the Mass Updater

-- How to Mass Delete.
+• How to Mass Update

-How to access the Mass Updater:
+• How to Mass Delete

 Preparing Data for the Mass Updater:

-How to Mass Update:
+How To Mass Update:

-After using the Advanced Filter to filter the data points you want to mass update select a layer to update.
+After using the Advanced Filter to filter the data points you want to mass update, select a layer to update.
 Click “Open”.

 Be sure to Check the Number of data points you have selected at the top and ensure it is the number of data points you planned to update.
 Also check that the layer is the layer you want to update.